freemso/course-graph/REST-API-Doc.md

-# RESTful Server API Docuement
+# REST Server API Document
-This is the document of the RESTful server.
+This is the document of the REST server.

 ## Note
 The difference between POST and PUT is that POST is often used to create a new resource and PUT is often used to update a resource.
 In this project, resources are internally identified by their *id*s.
 Thus, we use POST method to create a new resource with a newly generated id and use PUT method to update an old resource with a known id.